2012 NACAC U23 Championships in Athletics

 The 2012 NACAC Under-23 Championships in Athletics were held at the Centro Paralímpico Nacional in Irapuato, Mexico from 6 to 8 July.
-It was the seven edition of the biennial athletics competition for NACAC area athletes under 23 years of age.
+It was the seventh edition of the biennial athletics competition for NACAC area athletes under 23 years of age.
 A total of 44 track and field events were contested, divided evenly between the sexes.
 It was the third time that Mexico had hosted the event, having done so in 2000 and 2008.

 Over 400 athletes from 23 nations competed at the championships.
 Eleven championship records were broken at the competition, with particularly strong performances in the sprint events.
 Jason Rogers equalled the 100 metres record while Auriyall Scott improved the women's time.
 Kimberlyn Duncan and Rebecca Alexander made it an American sweep of the women's sprints with two more records.

 Shane Brathwaite won the men's 110 metres hurdles with a record run of 13.31 seconds.
 Jamaica's Traves Smikle gave a strong performance in the discus throw, becoming the first athlete to clear sixty metres in the history of the meet.
 Amanda Bingson added more than four metres to the women's hammer throw record, while Mexico's Abigail Gomez claimed the javelin throw record for the host nation.